AFCC Opening Keynote: Discovering the Power of Children’s Literature

 Tanya Lloyd Kyi (Canada)

 Tanya Lloyd Kyi is the author of more than thirty books for children and young adults.
 Tanya has worked in the past as a graphic designer, an editor and a dishwasher.
 (She considers herself entirely qualified for that last one.)
-Her favorite color is blue, her favorite food is cheese and her favorite book is A Wrinkle in Time.
+Her favourite color is blue, her favourite food is cheese and her favourite book is A Wrinkle in Time.
 Tanya teaches at the UBC School of Creative Writing in Vancouver, BC.

 Programme dates and times are subject to change.